The Smithy Lane Stompers

 All I can do is state more clearly -

-1. I do not want to play Thursday nite type music as it has evolved (I feel like a ... ... etc).
+1. I do not want to play Thursday nite type music as it has evolved (I feel like a ... ... at a weddin').

 2. I do not wish to upset my friends of 20+ years by 'closing' The Meister (I feel trapped).

-3. I believe there are alternative avenues for us all to pursue our different musical passions (folk groups, Jazz at the Paddock, dottin' in Barrow, real gigs at Stamps, proper music at The Liverpool Phil ... etc)
+3. I believe there are alternative avenues for us all to pursue our different musical passions (folk groups, Jazz at the Paddock, dottin' in Barrow, real gigs at Stamps, proper music at The Liverpool Phil ... and all the alternative wonders of music)

 I'm calling for tugs.